decko-commons/decko/docker/README.md

 ## For Monkeys

-There is not yet a lot of great support for monkeys wanting to develop within docker, but that's coming soon.
+Increased support for monkeys who want to use Docker when developing is coming soon.
 The idea is to create options for `decko new` that will create the basic structure (Dockerfile, etc) to use docker containers in all stages of site creation.

 In the meantime, you can get a sense of how that would look by looking at how the Dockerfile is structured in the docker directory in the decko repo.